jay-tux/vts-old/dev.md

    these classes transform code blocks into their (expression) parse (by splitting on the ``.``, `` ``, ``,``, ``()`` characters), see [LineElement and LineSplitter](../guide/Parser/LineElement.md).
  - ``class Expression``, ``class SplitExpression``, in ``/Parser/Expression.cs``, ``/Parser/SplitExpression.cs``;
    these classes transform line element blocks (see LineElement's documentation) into postfix expressions, see [Expression and SplitExpression](../guide/Parser/Expression.md).

 ### Jay.VTS.Structures namespace
 Contains acutally two kinds of classes: the actual structures VTS contains (classes, actions, operators) and the builtin structures and modules (int, string, float, list, HTTP, IO).
  - Actual VTS Structures; in the files ``/Structures/VTSAction.cs``, ``/Structures/VTSClass.cs``, ``/Structures/VTSOperator.cs`` and ``/Structures/VTSVariable.cs``.
 For more info, see (respectively) [VTSAction](../Structures/VTSAction.md), [VTSClass](../Structures/VTSClass.md), [VTSOperator](../Structures/VTSOperator.md), [VTSVariable](../Structures/VTSVariable.md)
  - Builtin Structures; in the file ``/Structures/CoreStructures.cs``, see [CoreStructures](../Structures/Core.md).
  - Modules; in all other files.
 The builtin structures can be seen as the Core module, which is auto-imported, see the documentation on the modules, via the [Modules](../Structures/Modules.md) hub.

+### Jay.VTS.Enums namespace
+Contains currently only one enum, but refactoring should move some other enums there, see [Enums](../Enums.md).

 ### Jay.Xtend namespace
 Contains some extension methods for the builtin types.